Get Your Free 2026 Vacation Guide

 When the train whistles at 5 p.m., bartender Sarah Mitchell crafts a batch of the hotel’s signature cocktail, The Crescent.
 The Crescent was one of the first trains designed to carry passengers in luxury accommodations, and it stopped in Hub City on its crescent-shaped route from New Orleans to New York.
 The smoked version of Mitchell’s drink is available at the kickoff to happy hour.

-The cocktail employs a bevy of clear spirits from local distillery Motte & Sons, as well as a bit of Izze peach soda and lime.
-It is smoked in a large decanter with hickory and the sound it makes echoes the train.
+The cocktail employs a bevy of clear spirits from the local distillery Motte & Sons, along with a bit of Izze peach soda and lime.
+It is smoked in a large decanter with hickory, and the sound it makes echoes the train.
 The drink is juicy and delicious with a nutty nose.
-It preps the palate for one of this quaint town’s locally-driven dinner stops.
+It preps the palate for one of this quaint town’s locally driven dinner stops.

 Order: The Crescent